luishdemetrio/ARIA/readme.md

 ---
 ### 🧱  Step C:  Add Application Data

-To properly test your AppWise agent, you need to populate the list with enterprise applications.
+To properly test your Aria agent, you need to populate the list with enterprise applications.
 You have two options:

 ### Option A: Quick Import (Recommended)
 For faster setup, you can use SharePoint's Quick Edit feature: